 Much of Saturday morning was filled with speakers talking about food trends.
 One of the most prominent trends is the increasing presence of vegetables at the “center of the plate.”
 There has been a buzz about this for many years, but it seems to have reached critical mass now.

 In fact, both Chef Jet Tila of Food Network’s “Cutthroat Kitchen” and Gerry Ludwig, Corporate Consulting Chef of Gordon Food Service, ended their presentation with a prediction on the next big vegetable trend:

 Carrots and Cauliflower.

 Yes, you read correctly.
 They said that these two “rather common” veggies were actually cutting edge.
 Thick, center-cut Cauliflower can be grilled like a steak, and served as the main course.
 And, of course, Cauliflower is not just white anymore.
-You have purple, orange, green, and it also comes in miniature or “baby” sizes.
+You have purple, orange, & green.

 And Carrots—well they come in a variety of colors and sizes, too.
 They will be roasted with the tops on!
 Yep—the latest green in the vegetable world is the carrot top.
 It’s an example of “root to stem” cooking.